Royal Farms Sweetens Black Friday Shopping with a Free Beverage for All Rewards Members

 - Hot-to-Go Sandwiches: Two for $5 exclusively for RoFo Rewards members.

-The promotion is available exclusively to members of the RoFo Rewards program.
+The promotions are available exclusively to members of the RoFo Rewards program.

 - Be a Member: Customers must be signed up for the RoFo Rewards program.